-The Coffee Equity Design Challenge brings together an inclusive cohort of higher education students, faculty, staff, and coffee sector mentors in a collaborative equity-centered design and systems thinking process.
+The Coffee Equity Design Challenge brings together an inclusive cohort of higher education students, faculty, staff, and coffee sector mentors in a collaborative design process.
 Together, participants co-create meaningful ideas for how we may resolve a specific equity challenge for actors in the global coffee supply chain.
 The program is designed and facilitated by the Coffee Equity Lab at the Wond’ry, Vanderbilt University’s on-campus center for innovation, and with the generous, collaborative support of the Coffee Coalition for Racial Equity (CCRE).

-A sincere thank you to our early sponsors!
+A sincere thank you to our sponsors!

 - Engage students in learning about the complex issues shaping our world through the lens of coffee